 Canabo Medical operates a network of clinics across Canada offering medical consultation services to determine the suitability of medical cannabis in treating patients with chronic pain and other disabling illnesses.
-The head office and principle business of the Company is 2nd floor, 8810 Jane Street, Concord, Ontario.
+The other principal activity of the business is the growing, possession and sale of cannabis as regulated by the Access to Cannabis for Medical Purposes Regulations ("ACMPR") in Canada.
+The head office and principal business of the Company is located 2nd floor, 8810 Jane Street, Concord, Ontario.

-As at March 31, 2017, the Company had not generated a profit and had accumulated a deficit of \$11,376,967.
+As at June 30, 2018, the Company had not generated a profit and had accumulated a deficit of \$12,871,627.
 The Company's operations and expenditures have been funded by the issuance of equity.
 The Company's ability to continue its operations and to realize its assets at their carrying value is dependent upon obtaining additional financing and generating revenues sufficient to cover its operating costs.